spangen87/locksmith-booking/README.md

 # Locksmith Booking
 This is a booking application for a locksmith.
 When you have problems with your door or lock you can book a visit.
-The locksmith will then confirm your booking or call to get additional details.
+The locksmith will then confirm your booking or call to get additional details when needed.
+The application was created with a real need in mind, and Best Lås is a real company.
+It is build in three parts, an informational part that every visitor can access.
+A part for logged in users where they can place a booking or give a review of the work.
+And the dashboard part that is for staff members only.

 Welcome to [Locksmith Booking](https://locksmith-booking.herokuapp.com/)!